 This process helps to improve the biological social engagement system.
 Once interpersonal interactions improve, spontaneous social behaviors and an enhanced ability to learn and self-regulate are often seen.
 Individuals who have successfully completed this intervention have shown better focus in school/work, more productive outcomes in therapy, and a calmed emotional and physiological state.

 This is a non-invasive intervention that can be used by itself, or to enhance continued therapeutic work.
 The SSP is most effective when it can be completed over the course of 5 consecutive days (1 hour each day).
-The first step is to schedule an initial appointment.
+The first step is to schedule an intake appointment.